Laura3776/Proyecto-3-Un-c-digo-abierto-para-la-transformaci-n-digital/README.md

 ## Academic Context

-Developed as part of **Project 2 & 3 — Software for Digital Transformation**, a practical assignment focused on:
+Developed as part of **Project 3 — Open Source Code for Digital Transformation**, building on the software created in Project 2.
+The project applies open-source best practices including full documentation, contribution guidelines, semantic versioning, and a public wiki.

-- Data lifecycle management
-- Role-based security (RBAC)
-- IT/OT integration
-- Digital Enabling Technologies (DHT)
-- Open-source software practices